PerezHz/TaylorIntegration.jl/docs/src/taylorize.md

 The macro [`@taylorize`](@ref) is intended to be used in front of the function that implements the equations of motion.
-The macro does the following: it first parses the actual function as it is, so the integration can be computed using [`taylorinteg`](@ref) as above, by explicitly using the keyword argument `parse_eqs=false`; this also declares the function of the ODEs, whose name is used for parsing.
+The macro does the following: it first parses the function as it is, so the integration can be computed using [`taylorinteg`](@ref) as above, by explicitly using the keyword argument `parse_eqs=false`; this also declares the function of the ODEs, whose name is used for parsing.
 It then creates and evaluates a new method of